the-lstv/LWMD/README.md

 # LWMD

+> [!CAUTION]
+> This library is not complete and in early alpha.
+As of now, only headings (#) and horizontal rules (---) are fully implemented.
+Other parts are being implemented over time.

 The first of it's kind Light-Weight MarkDown to HTML/DOM parser with full streaming support.

 It is a no-dependency, single file JavaScript library that allows you to parse Markdown and render it directly to DOM in real time, as it is being received.